 Citrus Zests and Their Moisture Benefits

-Pro Tip: Finely grate the zest directly into the sugar and rub them together with your fingertips before mixing—this releases the citrus oils for maximum impact!
+✔ Pro Tip: Rub the zest into your sugar with your fingertips before mixing.
+This releases citrus oils and evenly distributes flavor and moisture.

 How to Use Citrus and Fruit Purees to Keep Madeleines Moist